 Students are required to take NRSG 507, Quantitative Research (Thesis-Based) or NRSG 502, Research and Inquiry for Evidence-Based Nursing and Healthcare (Course-Based).
 The pre-requisite for these courses is a statistics course taken within the last 5 years.
-If your statistics course is more than 5 years old please contact the Program Coordinator to discuss.
+If your statistics course was taken more than 5 years ago, please contact the Program Coordinator to discuss next steps.